gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Implemented HTML table metadata collecting and state saving
  * Added "Bold" and "Italic" font style support for the cells
  * Added alignment options for the data cells
- * Added ability to change width and height of the rows and columns
+ * Added ability to change the width and height of the rows and columns
  * Added ability to sort DataTable without table header